ekdosis – Typesetting TEI-xml compliant Critical Editions, published

 Public License (GPL) version 3 or later, is written by Robert

 As a research fellow, Robert Alessi holds an academic position at the French CNRS Joint Research Unit “Orient & Méditerranée” (UMR 8167, Paris, France).
-His research focuses on the edition of Greek and Arabic medical texts, on the history of medicine, but also on computer science applied to the humanities.
+His research focuses on the edition of Greek and Arabic medical texts, on the history of medicine, but also on computer science applied to classical studies.

 - Literature about

 ekdosiswas first presented at the “Workshop on Digital Humanities to Preserve Knowledge and Cultural Heritage” (Stanford University, Apr.
 2019).